Evolution of a synchronous planet-moon pair due to solar tides. Demise of the synchronous moon that initiated Mars' triaxiality. A possible link to tidalites in Vastitas Borealis and Gale Crater: Introduction

-Positioned on opposite sides of the equator, but differing in mean height, the two aforementioned great elevations are likely to have provened from a fossilised tidal bulge generated by a massive synchronous moon \citep{Mars}.
-In {\it Ibid.}, it was also suggested that in the tidally elevated submoon and antimoon areas the subsequent tectonic and volcanic activity became higher, leading to further elevation of those provinces.
-It was demonstrated there that to cause the initial asymmetric triaxiality of an early Mars, the moon should have a mass \ba M_m \s\lesssim\s 0.032\s M\;, \ea $M$ being the mass of Mars.
-Per Beno\^it Noyelles' kind advice, the moon was named {\it Nerio}, after a female companion of Mars in early Roman mythology.
+Positioned on opposite sides of the equator, but differing in mean height, these two great elevations are likely to have provened from a fossilised tidal bulge generated by a massive synchronous moon \citep{Mars}.
+In {\it Ibid.}, it was also suggested that in the tidally elevated submoon and antimoon areas the subsequent tectonic and volcanic activity became more intense, leading to further elevation of those provinces.
+It was demonstrated there that to cause the initial asymmetric triaxiality of an early Mars, the moon should have had a mass \ba M_m \s\lesssim\s 0.032\s M\,, \ea $M$ being the mass of Mars.
+Following Beno\^it Noyelles' advice, the moon was named {\it Nerio}, after a female companion of Mars in early Roman mythology.

-Nerio ought to have disintegrated sufficiently early, so the resulting latitudinal distribution of craters could then be smeared by the Late Heavy Bombardment (LHB).
-In this way, having accreted {\it in situ} simultaneously with Mars, or captured shortly after Mars' formation some 4.6 Gyr ago, the moon should have disappeared by 4~Gyr or, at the latest, 3.8 Gyr ago, given the LHB timing.\,\footnote{~While some authors suggest that the LHB was declining gradually until $\sim 3.1$ Gyr ago \citep{Hartmann}, the current consensus is that it ended before 3.8 Gyr ago \citep{Tera, Gomes}.} This lifespan would have been long enough to create a seed triaxiality in the planet and, hypothetically, to result in a thinner crust in the elevated areas, increasing their chances for subsequent tectonic and volcanic rise.

-Finally, despite the large chaotic excursions in Mars' obliquity over geological time \citep{Touma, Laskar}, the moon~---~once captured near the equator~---~remained tightly coupled to the moving equator, exhibiting only small inclination oscillations.\,\footnote{~For uniform equinoctial precession, this fact was proved by \citet{Goldreich} who, as it turned out, carried out his development in nonosculating orbital elements.
+Despite the large chaotic excursions in Mars' obliquity over geological time \citep{Touma, Laskar}, the moon\,---\,once captured near the equator\,---\,remained tightly coupled to the moving equator, exhibiting only small inclination oscillations.\,\footnote{~For uniform equinoctial precession, this was proved by \citet{Goldreich} who, as it turned out, carried out his development in nonosculating orbital elements.
 A later analysis in osculating elements confirmed his conclusion \citep{Efroimsky2005}.
-The case of nonuniform variations of the planet's obliquity required a further study~---~which established that in this situation, too, a near-equatorial satellite is never repelled considerably from the equator of date \citep{Gurfil}.}
+The case of nonuniform variations of the planet's obliquity required a further study\,---\,which established that also in this situation a near-equatorial satellite is never repelled considerably from the equator of date \citep{Gurfil}.}